spacedog-io/spacedog-server/src/jekyll/_user-guide/Storing-and-searching-data.md

 ##### Full text search data objects

 Send a `GET /v1/data` to search into all types of objects or `GET /v1/data/car` to search only cars.
-Add a `text` query param set to `deux chevaux` to full text search this text and you'll get the response:
+Add a `q` query param set to `deux chevaux` to full text search this text and you'll get the response:

 ```json
 {